sherrylitest/Grant-program/milestone-delivery/README.md

 # Web3 Grant Milestone Delivery

-**:loudspeaker: Important:** This repository is only for submitting finished milestones for the [Web3 Foundation Open Grants Program](https://github.com/w3f/Open-Grants-Program).
+**:loudspeaker: Important:** This repository is only for submitting finished milestones for the [VeChain Foundation General Grants Program](../README.md).

 ---